Science with a small two-band UV-photometry mission III: Active Galactic Nuclei and nuclear transients: Monitoring of peculiar sources

 Let us examine a system consisting of a primary supermassive black hole with an accretion disk.
 In addition, we include either an inner hot flow (ADAF) component (Scenario I), or a secondary black hole embedded in the surrounding disk (Scenario II).
-The optical/UV signature of such system can be calculated via a standard Shakura-Sunyaev model \citep{2002apa..book.....F}
+Both scenarios -- I and II -- are illustrated in Fig.~\ref{fig_gappy_disk}.
+The optical/UV signature of such a system can be calculated via a standard Shakura-Sunyaev model \citep{2002apa..book.....F}

 where $x=\frac{h\nu}{k f_{\rm{col}}T(R)}$, $\iota$ is the viewing angle of the source (inclination), and $f_{\rm col}$ is the colour correction factor that defines the spectral hardening.

 In Scenario I, we simply follow the \textit{strong ADAF principle}, i.e. when the local accretion rate drops below the critical value, the flow proceeds in the ADAF regime \citep[e.g.][]{1995ApJ...438L..37A,1996PASJ...48...77H,1998PASJ...50..559K} In order to calculate the SED in Scenario II, we need to subtract the contribution of the gap region from the total SED of the accretion disk, i.e. in Eq. (\ref{eq_luminosity}), both the temperature profile and the integral bounds are changed.
 The gap width is in the first approximation given by the tidal (Hill) radius